66,395 bells

 » Is there any way to change the staff's opinion of me?

-Because Notifcations are never "archived", many Users feel that staff will never chose them to become a staff member because they have lots of Notifications.
+Because Notifications are never "archived", many Users feel that staff will never chose them to become a staff member because they have lots of Notifications.
 Notifications lose importance over time, so unless you did something really bad (and by doing that you'd probably be banned anyways), they won't hold that against you.

-As for in general, if you're known for spamming boards, annoying people, etc, unless you stop doing it, it probably won't change.
-However, "staff" is a general term, and all staff member's have a different point of view and opinion on everything.
+As for in general, if you're known for spamming boards, annoying people, etc., unless you stop doing it, it probably won't change.
+However, "staff" is a general term, and all staff members have a different point of view and opinion on everything.

 » Why do the staff pick scouts/mods that have already been in the staff before?